Teen vaping popularity keeps growing, parents and schools struggle to curb trend

 "We have stories that students are vaping in our class," said Arwen Pokorny Lyp, principal at Hinsdale South High School.

-Principals at Hinsdale Central and North high school want tougher laws to dissuade teen vapers.
+Principals at Hinsdale Central and South high schools want tougher laws to dissuade teen vapers.
 Currently there is no ordinance against minors possessing e-cigarette products in Hinsdale or Darien.
 At the current time the worst punishment is a detention and confiscation of vape items, which creates a vivid show-and-tell for teachers.

 "They were shocked, they just said 'Oh my god, that looks like a portable mouse, that looks like a phone charger, that looks like a USB device,'" Lyp said.
 "We know there are adverse effects, but because it's newer and studies have been done on how it affects the adolescent brain specifically, we don't know."